find your perfect postgrad program

 Facilities:

-The University of Edinburgh’s library is the largest university library in Scotland, and the medical school is widely ranked top in the UK.
+The University of Edinburgh’s library is the largest university library in Scotland and this is open 24 hours a day, seven days a week, in fact, there are 10 university libraries in total.
+Plus, the medical school is widely ranked top in the UK.
 There’s a huge Centre for Sport and Exercise with state-of-the-art gyms, a residential centre for outdoor activities and the best sports injuries clinic in Scotland.
-In addition, they have bursaries on site, making it easier for those with children to attend.
+In addition, there are nurseries and childcare facilities on site, making it easier for those with children to attend.

 Edinburgh Napier University